 Goyard stays away from trendy shapes and sticks to a limited number of styles.
-“The Croisier is their keep all, which is like their version of the Louis Vuitton Speedy,” says Wetzbarger.
-“It comes in several different sizes from handbag to duffel, which makes it a practical option.
-The Saigon is extremely expensive because of the hand-carved wood and fine luggage detailing of the finishes,” he notes.
-“The Bois clutch is very popular and has many of the same signature Goyard details as the Saigon at a more accessible price point.”
+The Goyard Croisier bag is the brand’s keep-all, comparable to the Louis Vuitton Speedy.
+It comes in several different sizes from handbag to duffel, which makes it a practical option.
+The Goyard Saigon bag is extremely expensive because of the hand-carved wood and fine luggage detailing of the finishes.
+The Goyard Bois clutch is very popular and has many of the same signature Goyard details as the Saigon at a more accessible price point.

-But by far Goyard’s most popular style?
-“The St. Louis — it comes in two sizes and is very lightweight and collapsible.
-While that makes it very functional, this style is not indestructible, so it does need to be treated with care.
-The Anjou is a newly released style already launched in Europe that is very similar to the St. Louis.
-It’s lined in leather and is reversible, so it will be much more durable.
-It will be available in the U.S. this September.”
+But by far the most popular Goyard style?
+The St. Louis tote — it comes in two sizes and is very lightweight and collapsible.
+While that makes it very functional, the Goyard St. Louis is not indestructible, so it does need to be treated with care.
+The Goyard Anjou tote is also similar to the St. Louis.
+The Anjou is lined in leather, is reversible, and is inevitably more durable.

-“Every Goyard bag is priced two ways,” Wetzbarger reveals.
-“There is one price for the standard colors — black with black trim, dark red with dark red trim and black with brown trim — and a higher price point for any other special colors.”
-Speaking of special colors, “It’s fun to personalize Goyard leather goods with stripes and custom designs, but do be wary that getting too personal with initials can affect the resale value of Goyard bags,” he warns.
+In the primary market, Goyard bags are priced in two ways.
+There is one price for the standard colors — black with black trim, dark red with dark red trim and black with brown trim — and a higher price point for any other special colors.
+Speaking of special colors, many Goyard bags are personalized with stripes and custom designs — however, including initials can affect the resale value of Goyard bags.

-Goyard Serial Numbers
+Goyard Bag Serial Numbers

-“While almost every Goyard piece will have a serial number, some are easy to find while others are more discreet.
-On older St. Louis totes, you can find it on the interior of the included pouch.
+While almost every Goyard bag will have a serial number, some are easy to find while others are more discreet.
+On older Goyard St. Louis totes, you can find it on the interior of the included pouch.
 For newer styles, the serial number can be found on the end of the leather strap connecting the pouch to the tote.
-Make sure the numbers are small and discreet — if they are larger and more obvious, it’s a sign that the bag could be fake.”
+Make sure the numbers are small and discreet — if they are larger and more obvious, it’s a sign that the bag could be fake.

-Goyard Hand Stenciling
+Goyard Bag Hand Stenciling

-The house’s iconic Goyardine design is known for its hand-stenciled detailing.
-“You should be able to see the grain of the canvas through the paint,” Wetzbarger points out, “and you should be able to see the high gloss of the base layer of the canvas, which should contrast with the more matte finish of the hand-stenciled detailing on top of it.
+The house’s iconic Goyardine design is known for its hand-stenciled detailing, though the house no longer hand-stencils the Goyardine design on bags.
+For the bags that include hand-stencilling, you should be able to see the grain of the canvas through the paint.
+You should also be able to see the high gloss of the base layer of the canvas, which should contrast with the more matte finish of the hand-stenciled detailing on top of it.
 On fakes, all of the details will be on one plane and often look too perfect, the result of digital reproduction.
-Like anything done by hand, some slight inconsistencies or errors are a mark of human craftsmanship.”
+Like anything done by hand, some slight inconsistencies or errors on hand-painted Goyard bags are a mark of human craftsmanship.

-Goyard Lining & Interior Logo
+Goyard Bag Lining & Interior Logo

-“Goyard lining is a signature mustard yellow cotton twill which is also the current color of their dustbags (they used to use chocolate brown dustbags which matched their boxes).
+The lining of Goyard bags is a signature mustard yellow cotton twill, which is also the color of many of their dustbags.
+In the past, Goyard used chocolate brown dust bags which matched their boxes.
 Most linings are trimmed in a jacquard webbing with the Goyard logo in all caps on the interior.
 Look for well-constructed, precise stitching.
 Hardware is minimal and discreet with unbranded zipper pulls that may feature a ‘G’ but not bold logos.
-Goyard may be stamped on the back of some hardware elements.”
+Goyard may be stamped on the back of some hardware elements.